cac-t-u-s/cac-t-u-s.github.io/pages/loop.md

 # Loops

 > A _loop_ is an iteration: a process that repeats an operation a number of times to perform repetitive tasks, accumulation, collection of data, etc.
-> Loops are not the easiest thing to do in OM#, but they can become a powerfull ally.
+> Loops are not the easiest thing to do in OM#, but they can become a powerful ally.

 > **See also:** [**`mapcar`**](lambda#iterations) is a nice an also powerful alternative to the OM# loop feature in many cases.
 It is often a matter of style!